Lilly-Yao/SonificationChem/README.md

 # SonificationChem
 A Sonification Research Project for turning molecule data into midi, audo and score.
-See results folder for resulted MP3s from the a molecule.
+See results folder for resulted MP3s from a molecule.